skabeo/appointment-scheduler/README.md

 ### Overview

-This is a take-home, interview project from a company that was **timboxed to 4 hours**.
+This was a take-home interview project from a company and was **timboxed to 4 hours**.
-I have since extended it a bit by updating with code clean up and adding clairity it.
+I have since extended it a bit.

-* Ask:
+* **Ask:**

-        "Prototype a web application for scheduling an appointment"
+     _"Prototype a web application for scheduling an appointment"_

-* Input:
+* **Input:**

-        "Given a CSV dataset that contains the active coaches and their weekly schedule of their available hours, Output the following User Stories:"
+   *  _"Given a [CSV dataset](./lib/tasks/coaches.csv) that contains the active coaches and their weekly schedule of their available hours, Output the following User Stories:"_

-* Output:
+* **Output:**

-         1. As a User, I want to see which coaches I can schedule with.
+    * _As a User, I want to see which coaches I can schedule with._

-         2. As a User, I want to see what 30 minute timeslots are available to schedule with a particular coach.
+    * _As a User, I want to see what 30 minute timeslots are available to schedule with a particular coach._

-         3. As a User, I want to book an appointment with a coach at one of their available times.
+    * _As a User, I want to book an appointment with a coach at one of their available times._

-* Anit-Requirements:
+* **Anit-Requirements:**

-         1. You can't do it all.
-We respect your time, and expect that you will have to make choices and tradeoffs for what is in scope for your deliverable.
+     * _You can't do it all.
+We respect your time, and expect that you will have to make choices and tradeoffs for what is in scope for your deliverable._

-         2. Don't worry about authentication.
-Assume a non-authenticated experience to keep things simple.
+     * _Don't worry about authentication.
+Assume a non-authenticated experience to keep things simple._

-         3. Pick your stack.
-Choose any libraries that help you produce the highest quality work in the time available.
+     * _Pick your stack.
+Choose any libraries that help you produce the highest quality work in the time available._

 ### Setup

 * `bundle install`